nidhirpatil/nidhirpatil.github.io/_posts/2022-02-28-How-To-Think-Like-A-Roman-Emperor.md

 * Individuals are bound to make moral errors because the majority do not have a firm grasp on the true nature of good and evil.
 Nobody is born wise, but rather we must become so through education and training.

-* Thoughts related to anger and similar negative commands,
+* Thoughts related to anger and similar negative feelings,
 	1. We are naturally social animals, designed to help one another.
 	2. Consider a person's character as a whole.
 	3. Nobody does wrong willingly.